DeepLabCut/DeepLabCut/docs/functionDetails.md

 - OPTIONAL: If the user wishes to benchmark the performance of the DeepLabCut, they can create multiple training datasets by specifying an integer value to the `num_shuffles`; see the docstring for more details.

-- Each iteration of the creation of a training dataset, will create a ``.mat`` file, which is used by the feature detectors and a ``.pickle`` file which contains the meta information about the training dataset.
+- Each iteration of the creation of a training dataset will create a ``.mat`` file, which is used by the feature detectors, and a ``.pickle`` file that contains the meta information about the training dataset.
 This also creates two subdirectories within **dlc-models** called ``test`` and ``train``, and these each have a configuration file called pose_cfg.yaml.
 Specifically, the user can edit the **pose_cfg.yaml** within the **train** subdirectory before starting the training.
 These configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters